Paul McCartney: 1960–1970: The Beatles

 Epstein's death in August 1967 created a void, which left the Beatles perplexed and concerned about their future.
 McCartney stepped in to fill that void and gradually became the de facto leader and business manager of the group that Lennon had once led.
 In his first creative suggestion after this change of leadership, McCartney proposed that the band move forward on their plans to produce a film for television, which was to become Magical Mystery Tour.
 According to Beatles historian Mark Lewisohn, the project was "an administrative nightmare throughout".
 McCartney largely directed the film, which brought the group their first unfavourable critical response.
-However, the film's soundtrack was more successful.
-It was released in the UK as a six-track double extended play disc (EP) and as an identically titled LP in the US, filled out with five songs from the band's recent singles.
-The only Capitol compilation later included in the group's official canon of studio albums, the Magical Mystery Tour LP achieved $8 million in sales within three weeks of its release, higher initial sales than any other Capitol LP up to that point.

-The Beatles' animated film Yellow Submarine, loosely based on the imaginary world evoked by McCartney's 1966 composition, premiered in July 1968.
-Though critics admired the film for its visual style, humour and music, the soundtrack album issued six months later received a less enthusiastic response.
 By late 1968, relations within the band were deteriorating.
 The tension grew during the recording of their eponymous double album, also known as the "White Album".
 Matters worsened the following year during the Let It Be sessions, when a camera crew filmed McCartney lecturing the group: "We've been very negative since Mr. Epstein passed away ... we were always fighting [his] discipline a bit, but it's silly to fight that discipline if it's our own".

 In March 1969, McCartney married his first wife, Linda Eastman, and in August, the couple had their first child, Mary, named after his late mother.
 Abbey Road was the band's last recorded album, and Martin suggested "a continuously moving piece of music", urging the group to think symphonically.
 McCartney agreed, but Lennon did not.
 They eventually compromised, agreeing to McCartney's suggestion: an LP featuring individual songs on side one and a long medley on side two.
 In October 1969, a rumour surfaced that McCartney had died in a car crash in 1966 and was replaced by a lookalike, but this was quickly refuted when a November Life magazine cover featured him and his family, accompanied by the caption "Paul is still with us".